 PEBA is interested in an off-site government cloud services hosting option for the new BAS.

 The Contractor is not merely delivering a software solution.
 The Contractor must deliver a solution capable of meeting the dynamic, year-over-year needs of PEBA.
-As the System includes the service provided by the hardware and software infrastructure required for its hosting, operation, and maintenance, the Contractor will, therefore, select and enter into a written agreement with a Subcontractor (the “Government Cloud Services Subcontractor”), who will assist with the design, development, and implementation of the System infrastructure, delivered as a service, in such a manner as to allow PEBA to benefit from the pricing of such services and to promote functionality of the System.
+As the System includes the service provided by the hardware and software infrastructure required for its hosting, operation, and maintenance, the Contractor will, therefore, select and enter, or has entered, into a written agreement with a vendor (the “Government Cloud Services Provider”), who will provide the System infrastructure, delivered as a service, in such a manner as to allow PEBA to benefit from the pricing of such services and to promote functionality of the System.

-The Government Cloud Services Subcontractor will be a distinct entity from the Contractor.
-The Contractor will enter into a written subcontract agreement with the Government Cloud Services Subcontractor (the “Government Cloud Services Subcontract”), in accord with the terms set forth below in this section.
-PEBA will be an express, intended third-party beneficiary to the Government Cloud Services Subcontract.
-Within 10 days of the start of the Project, the Contractor will deliver to PEBA a copy of the Government Cloud Services Subcontract, as executed by the Contractor and Government Cloud Services Subcontractor.
-The term of the Government Cloud Services Subcontract will be coextensive with the term of this Contract.
+The Government Cloud Services Provider will be a distinct entity from the Contractor.
+The Contractor will enter or has entered into an order under its agreement with the Government Cloud Services Provider (the “Government Cloud Services Order”), in accord with the terms set forth below in this section.
+The term of the Government Cloud Services will be coextensive with the term of this Contract.

 General Terms.
-The Government Cloud Services Subcontract will provide, by its terms, the following elements of the System’s infrastructure solution:
+The Government Cloud Services Order will provide the following elements of the System’s infrastructure solution:

 Cost-Effective Delivery.
 The Contractor will ensure that the Government Cloud Services will provide for sustainable and cost-effective operation of the System.
-The Contractor will, therefore, compensate the Government Cloud Services Subcontractor and will, upon request by PEBA, promptly make available copies of invoices from the Government Cloud Services Subcontractor issued to the Contractor, and all supporting materials submitted in support of same.
+The Contractor will, therefore, compensate the Government Cloud Services Provider and will, upon request by PEBA, if charges for the Government Cloud Services is utilization-based, promptly make available copies of reports regarding the billing and usage of the Government Cloud Services in support of the System.

 Flexibility.
-The Contractor will require that the Government Cloud Services Subcontract accommodate transaction rates and storage demands that accommodate PEBA usage in the Warranty Period and/or during Maintenance and Support services delivery.
+The Contractor will require that the Government Cloud Services Order accommodate transaction rates and storage demands that accommodate anticipated and mutually agreed PEBA usage in the Warranty Period and/or during Maintenance and Support services delivery.

-Assumption.
-The Contractor will require that the Government Cloud Services Subcontract provide that, in the event the Contractor’s services are terminated pursuant to Section(s) 6.11.3 and 6.11.4 below, prior to the expiration of the term set forth in this Contract, PEBA will have the right to assume all of the Contractor’s rights in the Government Cloud Services Subcontract.
+[[Assumption.
+The Contractor will require that the Government Cloud Services Subcontract provide that, in the event the Contractor’s services are terminated pursuant to Section(s) 6.11.3 and 6.11.4 below, prior to the expiration of the term set forth in this Contract, PEBA will have the right to assume all of the Contractor’s rights in the Government Cloud Services Subcontract.]]